kaf64/csvToolkit/README.md

 1. To see specific item (row), select record and click "Show/edit item" button or double click LMB (left mouse button).
 2. To search value, enter the value next to label "Search:" and click "Start search" or press **Enter**.
 After a while, (when file is large) result will be shown below search bar.
-3. To clear result and back to whole file, press **Rest search** button.
+3. To clear result and back to whole file, press **Reset search** button.
 ## License
 Project is under [MIT License](LICENSE.md).